atbrandt/DeadbearBot/README.md

 * A pre-hosted version of the bot that can simply be invited to a server, no self-hosting required
 * Some kind of image manipulation system a-la the defunct NotSoBot?
 * Other fun things...

+## How do I use it?
+1. Clone the repo
+2. Install requirements from requirements.txt
+3. Run the main.py script in a terminal
+4. Enter your bot's secret token

 ## Command List ##
 [-help] - Display information about available commands